cjyoon/triomix_readthedocs/docs/source/usage.rst

 Basic Triomix command line: Detection of intrafamilial contamination in the offspring
 ------------

-By default, TrioMix uses the parental genotypes (*GroupA, B, C SNPs*) to infer the intrafamilial contamination level in the child.
+By default, TrioMix uses the parental genotypes (*GroupA, B, C SNPs*) to infer the intrafamilial contamination level in the offspring.
+Since ``-o`` is commonly reserved for outputs, we use ``-c, --child`` to refer to the offspring.
 The basic command line of using TrioMix is the following:

 .. code-block:: console